google/digitalbuildings/ontology/docs/model.md

 Umbrella types, by convention, are kept in a file called `GENERALTYPES.yaml`

-### Abstract Functional Groups {#functional-groups}
+### Abstract Functional Groups

-Abstract funtional groups are sets of fields required for understanding a particular discrete device function.
+Abstract functional groups are sets of fields required for understanding a particular discrete device function.
 For example, airflow control would have a field for the flow setpoint and, flow sensor and damper command.
 These field sets are given short names, like `SD` (supply damper) and marked `abstract` so